Wade H. Ellis: Career

 In 1897, Ellis was appointed First Assistant Corporation Council of the city of Cincinnati, until January 1, 1903, when he resumed private practice.
 In the summer of 1903, the Republican State Convention nominated Ellis for Attorney General, and he won election that autumn.
 He won re-election in 1905.
 Elections were moved to even numbered years, with the next one scheduled for 1908.
 Ellis did not run, and resigned in November, 1908.
 Ulysses G. Denman was appointed to the office until his normal term would begin January, 1909.

 In 1906, Governor Harris appointed a tax commission to investigate the tax laws of the state, and Ellis was elected chairman.

 November 6, 1908, Ellis was appointed Assistant Attorney General of the United States by President Theodore Roosevelt.
 During the presidency of fellow Ohioan William Howard Taft, Ellis held several positions within the U.S.Department of Justice until resigning in 1911 shortly after the U.S. Supreme Court decided to break up Standard Oil, a case in whose investigation he had assisted indirectly.
 Ellis replaced Milton Purdy as "chief trust buster" under Attorney General George Wickersham.
 He drew considerable criticism in the 1910 election for holding the federal job as well as that of chairman of the Republican campaign in Ohio, which caused him to promise to resign, although he continued as special counsel with the Justice Department for several more months.

-After his federal service, Ellis maintained a private legal practice in Washington D.C. with his brother Callen Blackburn Ellis and R. Golden Donaldson. for a number of years, then with Woodson P. Houghton, He worked on the minimum wage case, Adkins v.
-Childrens Hospital (1923).
+After his federal service, Ellis maintained a private legal practice in Washington D.C., with his brother Callen Blackburn Ellis and R. Golden Donaldson. for a number of years, then with Woodson P. Houghton, He worked on the minimum wage case, Adkins v.
+Children's Hospital (1923).
 In 1926 the United States Supreme Court named him special master in Massachusetts v.
 New York, which concerned the 1786 Treaty of Hartford and the boundary between the states.
 In 1930, he argued before the United States Supreme Court.

 Always interested in history, Ellis visited northern Virginia estates, including Mount Vernon and Gunston Hall while he lived in Washington, D.C.
 He found Rippon Lodge in disrepair, bought it and made extensive alterations which transformed the structure into the Colonial Revival style.
 He also added detached buildings to the property, including three cabins, which were used by servants or guests, and three barns.
 His wife also oversaw revitalization of the grounds, which not only resulted in favorable publicity, but also made the estate a gathering place for meetings of the Daughters of the American Revolution, Garden Club of Virginia and benefit events for organizations including the Association for the Preservation of Virginia Antiquities, Archeological Society of Washington and a fraternity from George Washington University.
-The Blackburns also hosted dignataries, ranging from former Presidents Woodrow Wilson and William Howard Taft (who had become Chief Justice) and Senator Robert Taft.
+The Blackburns also hosted dignitaries, ranging from former Presidents Woodrow Wilson and William Howard Taft (who had become Chief Justice) and Senator Robert Taft.